fschuhi/Digital-Garden-Workbench/testing/data/Test_Publishing.test_convertMarkdown.md

 <span class="counts">**[[0301 Preliminaries Regarding Voice, Movement, and Gesture - Part 1#^12-2|12-2]]**: _[[Four Noble Truths]] (2) · [[Dukkha]] (5) · [[Rebirth]]_</span>

 <div class="admonition quote"><div class="title">❝</div><div class="content">
-what does a reduction in suffering actually _mean_?
+what does a reduction in suffering actually <i>mean</i>?
 And what does it look like?
 And how noticeable is it at different levels?<br/>
 </div></div>

 ---